What closing costs should you expect?

 • Title Insurance

-Sellers: As we hammer out your deal, I'll not only work to get the highest sales price, but I'll also push for reduced closing costs.
-And once we've come to an agreement, I'll fully clarify the closing costs so you are informed of exactly what you're paying for.
+Sellers: As we negotiate your sale, I'll not only work to get the highest sales price, but I'll also push for reduced closing costs.
+And once we've arrived at an agreement, I'll describe in detail the closing costs so you know exactly what you're paying for.

-Buyers: When buying real estate in County, you will get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's prior experience and is required to be within an appropriate range so you're not shocked when you get to closing time.
-I'll be happy to look at the LE with you, answering your questions and highlighting any estimates that are uncertain.
+Buyers: When buying real estate in County, you will be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's prior experience and is required to be within an appropriate range so you're not astonished when you show up at closing time.
+I'll be willing to look at the LE with you, answering your questions and highlighting any estimates that are uncertain.

 Got a Question?